ZEWT - ZERO EMISSION WATERBORNE TRANSPORT

 GENERATING HYDROGEN - Mobile hydrolyzer and fuel cell electricity generators in combination with onboard hydrogen storage, could be a range extending option for short and medium range vessels, such as ferries.
 The proposed combination could considerably reduce battery mass and cost for new vessels, as identified by Hynova and others.

 It remains to be seen if there will be any real performance gains from such innovation and inclusion, after all the losses have been taken into consideration, even with the near elimination of losses in the compression stage used in the Energy Observer.
 All to be balanced against the additional displacement that the Foundation seeks to avoid.
+Unfortunately, hydrogen containment cylinders are heavy and large.
+Of necessity, the gas and liquid fuels should be handled with care.

 HORIZON EUROPE - These are the ZEWT call topics for 2021-2022 under Cluster 5.
 Cluster 6 calls border on the same topics and are supportive of similar aims.
 There are also other clean air calls from Horizon Europe, but the form filling is staggering.
 And if you do not have contacts built up over many years, plus a trading track record to match, the Commission will not fund you.
 They are risk adverse in buckets.

 In the case of the Elizabeth Swann, typically, she would make her own hydrogen while at anchor and docked, with an onboard capacity of 42 kilograms as standard, as a part of a range extending hull combination.
+Then there is the LH2 module, that may only be fitted as classification rules are firmed up, and unified, to make compliance easier for developers.
+Some Flag States may be more amenable to innovation, yet still enforce standards.

 In the case of larger vessels considering using hydrogen fuel cells in similar fashion, they will most likely be refuelled from shore based stations at ports with that facility.
 At least, those are the proposals.
 The Swann may of course fill with hydrogen while docked if an advantage.
-As a luxury zero emission yacht, the future is looking bright, for those who enjoy cruising and want the convenience of motors, rather than sails.
+As a luxury zero emission yacht, the future is looking bright, for those who enjoy cruising and want the convenience of electric motors, rather than sails.

 FERRY OPERATORS & ISLAND SERVICES